hashkat/hashkat/docs/tutorial09.md

 #### Constructing a Network With These Other Follow Methods

-We shall now implement followback and follow_via_retweets into a network simulation.
+We shall now implement followback and follow_via_retweets.
 Using the [INFILE.yaml](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial09_without_other_follow/INFILE.yaml) we just created, we change 'use_followback' to 'true' and the 'Standard' agent_type's 'followback_probability' to 0.44.
 We will switch 'use_follow_via_retweets' to 'true'.
-With these follow methods now permitted we shall run and visualize this network simulation and see what we find.
+With these follow methods now permitted we shall run this network simulation and see what we find.

 ```python
 use_followback: